 And so I offer you the results of one such experiment.
-These Coconut Chocolate Chip Cookies may not quite be the crispy-chewy world peace cookies of my dreams, but as low carb, gluten-free cookies go, these are seriously good.
+I’ve discovered that a little shredded coconut can go a long way to improve the texture, and as grain-free cookies go, these are seriously good.
 They have a lovely slight crispness and, dare I say, a slight chewiness as well.
-They are, without question, the best low carb chocolate cookies I’ve ever made and that’s saying a lot.
+They are, without question, the best low carb chocolate chip cookies I’ve ever made and that’s saying a lot.
 Low carb cookies often have a cakey quality and these do not, which is a real treat.
 I modeled them after the cookies in my Muesli Cream Pies, because I noticed when I made those that they had a slight crispness I hadn’t been able to achieve before.
 I figured it had something to do with having less almond flour in the batter, but I had to find a good replacement for the muesli so that my cookie batter didn’t completely melt and run all over the pan.
 I added just enough finely shredded coconut to give the cookies a little more structure without a strong coconut flavour.
-Even if you don’t like coconut very much, I think you will still really love these cookies!

 If you’re looking for really good Paleo Chocolate Chip Cookies, look no further than these beauties from Texanerin Baking.
 You could probably replace the coconut sugar with your favourite low carb sweetener.